abilinx/ney/README.md

-# ney
+# Ney
-a command line tool to filter, modify, summarize, merge, split, colorize and analyze logs
+Ney is a command line tool to filter, modify, summarize, merge, split, colorize and analyze logs.